What is acid reflux/GERD?

 - citrus fruit juices

 By limiting or avoiding these triggers altogether, you may experience fewer symptoms.
 You may also want to keep a food diary to help identify problem foods.
+Try this one, available on Amazon.

 Eating smaller meals puts less pressure on the stomach, which can prevent the backflow of stomach acids.
 By eating smaller amounts of food more frequently, you can reduce heartburn and eat fewer calories overall.

-After each meal, you may even consider chewing non-mint gum — this can help increase saliva in your mouth and keep acid out of the esophagus.
+After each meal, you may even consider chewing non-mint gum.
+This can help increase saliva in your mouth and keep acid out of the esophagus.

 Secondhand smoke can also be problematic if you’re fighting acid reflux or GERD.
+Here are some tips to help you quit smoking.

 According to the Mayo Clinic, the following herbs have been used for GERD: